Soft Skills Interview Queries

 1. What would you do to resolve a heated conflict between the two team members?

-2. Tell me about a time you initiated a significant change in your company.
+2. Tell when you initiated a significant change in your company.
 Did you achieve your goals?

 3. What is your approach to decision-making, especially when ambiguity or conflicting priorities are present?

-4. Tell me about a time when you went above and beyond expectations.
+4. Tell when you went above and beyond expectations.

 5. How do you approach setting goals and delegating tasks to your subordinates?